jwzhanggy/Graph_Toolformer/Graph_Toolformer_Package/README.md

 ### Dataset Formats.

-The datasets are stored in binary format, which can be loaded with pickle, e.g., as follows:
+The datasets are stored in binary format, which can be loaded with pickle, e.g., the GPR dataset can be loaded as follows:

 ```
 import pickle
-f = open('./cora', 'rb')
+f = open('./gpr', 'rb')
 dataset = pickle.load(f)
 f.close()
 print(dataset.keys())